-The Cybersecurity and Infrastructure Security Agency's (CISA) Chemical Facility Anti-Terrorism Standards (CFATS) program works with facilities to ensure they have security measures in place to reduce the risk of certain hazardous chemicals from being weaponized.
-High-risk facilities are assigned to one of four risk-based tiers and must develop a security plan tailored to their tier level and unique circumstances.
+The Cybersecurity and Infrastructure Security Agency's (CISA) Chemical Facility Anti-Terrorism Standards (CFATS) program works with facilities to ensure security measures are in place to reduce the risk of certain hazardous chemicals being weaponized.
+High-risk facilities are assigned to one of four risk-based tiers and must develop a security plan tailored to the tier level and unique circumstances.
 The Protecting and Securing Chemical Facilities from Terrorist Attacks Act of 2014 (6 U.S.C. § 621, et seq.) and the CFATS regulation (6 CFR Part 27) provide CISA the authority to enter, inspect, and audit the property, equipment, operations, and records of CFATS-covered facilities.